 Burnley Council has a number of licensing regulatory and registration powers and duties.
-The Licensing Unit deals with the licensing and registrations of a wide range of people and premises including liquor licences, sex establishments and charitable collections.
+The Licensing Unit deals with the licensing and registrations of a wide range of people and premises including alcohol licences, sex establishments, gambling premises, street traders, Animal Welfare Licences and charitable collections.
 The unit also licences hackney carriages, private hire vehicles, drivers and operators.

 All council licensing services are now being provided remotely.
 All contact should be made by email to firstname.lastname@example.org.

 This can be found HERE